Ellen Weinberg-Hughes: Personal life

-After her athletic career, Weinberg-Hughes worked in broadcasting, covering soccer and hockey.
-During the 1999 Women's World Cup, she worked for ESPN as a sideline reporter.
-She also worked covering soccer for the Big Ten Network, but stepped back from her career when her sons' playing careers got too busy.
 Weinberg-Hughes' husband, Jim, is a former ice hockey player and coach who has worked in the Toronto Marlies and Toronto Maple Leafs organizations.
 They have three sons, all of whom were drafted in the first round of their respective National Hockey League drafts.
-Quinn was drafted seventh overall in the 2018 NHL Entry Draft by the Vancouver Canucks and currently is the team captain.
-Jack was drafted first overall in the 2019 NHL Entry Draft by the New Jersey Devils.
-Her youngest son Luke was drafted fourth overall by the New Jersey Devils in the 2021 NHL Entry Draft.
+Quinn was drafted seventh overall in the 2018 NHL entry draft by the Vancouver Canucks and currently plays for the Minnesota Wild.
+Jack was drafted first overall in the 2019 NHL entry draft by the New Jersey Devils.
+Her youngest son, Luke, was drafted fourth overall by the New Jersey Devils in the 2021 NHL entry draft.
 Weinberg-Hughes taught all three of her sons how to skate.
-Weinberg-Hughes is Jewish.
+Her children were all born in the U.S., due to Weinberg-Hughes' husband's work, but they were largely raised in Mississauga, Ontario.